makrai/notes/schick21-cloze-few-shot-classif-nli.md

 * Distilling the knowledge of all individual models into a single classifier C means they cannot learn from each other
-  * As some patterns perform (possibly much) worse than others, the training set T C for our final model may therefore contain many mislabeled examples.
+  * As some patterns perform (possibly much) worse than others, the training set T C for our final model may therefore contain many mislabeled examples
 * The core idea of iPET is to train several generations of models on datasets of increasing size
   * we first enlarge the original dataset T by labeling selected examples from D using a random subset of trained PET models (Figure 2a)
   * then train a new generation of PET models on the enlarged dataset (b);
-    this process is repeated several times (c).
+    this process is repeated several times (c)

 # 5 Analysis